-J&K: 3 militants killed, Policeman martyred in encounter in Anantnag
+J&K: 4 militants killed, Policeman martyred in encounter in Anantnag

-Three terrorists were gunned down by security forces and one policeman was martyred in an encounter in Anantnag's Srigufwara area of Jammu and Kashmir.
+Four terrorists reportedly affiliated to Islamic State J&K were gunned down by security forces and one policeman was martyred in an encounter in Anantnag's Srigufwara area of Jammu and Kashmir.
 Also, two civilians were injured in the crossfire.

+Internet services suspended in Srinagar and Anantnag due to an ongoing encounter in Anantnag's Srigufwara area.

 J&K DGP S.P.
 Vaid, said, "The encounter started in early hours of the morning, there was information of 3-4 terrorists' presence.
 3 bodies (of terrorists) are being retrieved. a policeman is reportedly martyred and two civilians are injuries."